 Snorkeling or Scuba Diving

 Boracay is not not only beautiful above water but underwater too!
 You won’t see much of a ‘view’ in the shallow waters of White Beach but your snorkeling gear will be put to good use in the other beaches like Ilig-Iligan or Tambisaan.
 (Though if you want the full-blown snorkeling experience, you should rather head to Batangas or Palawan — which are other destinations in the Philippines).
-Nevertheless, if you’re more into diving, you will see more coral reefs in the deeper parts of the Boracay ocean.
-There are a lot of rental shops around and PADI-certified divers will only have to pay Php 1,600 ($35+) while beginners who have to take a course would have a cost of around Php 3,500 ($78+).
+Nevertheless, if you’re more into scuba diving, you will see more coral reefs in the deeper parts of the Boracay ocean.
+There are a lot of rental shops around and PADI-certified divers will only have to pay Php 1,600 ($35+) while beginners can take an introductory course for just Php 2,500 ($45+) only — just book here.

 - Marine Walk

 A new ‘thing’ that seemed to have popped up recently… I haven’t tried this for myself but it seems like it’s spearheaded by the ‘Philippine Mermaid Swimming Academy’.
 What happens is that you will be joining a ‘mermaid swimming’ course under a professional teacher as you wear a stretchable fabric mermaid tail.
-I don’t think this is my cup of tea but it could be yours!
+You can either get a package where you learn how to swim with your fins or just take photos with it (or both!).
+I don’t think this is my cup of tea but it could be yours — so if it is, just book your spot here!
 Besides, the exercise AND the photos that come with it are interesting perks!
-For more information about this, see their website here.

 - ★ Paraw Sailing